thebigcrafter/KygekRulesUI/README.md

 # Additional Notes

-- Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.
+- Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekRulesUI/issues">here</a> or DM KygekDev#6415 via Discord.
+- If you found bugs or want to give suggestions, please visit <a href="https://github.com/KygekTeam/KygekRulesUI/issues">here</a> or DM KygekDev#6415 via Discord.
 - We accept any contributions!
-If you want to contribute please make a pull request in <a href="https://github.com/Kygekraqmak/KygekRulesUI/pulls">here</a>.
+If you want to contribute please make a pull request in <a href="https://github.com/KygekTeam/KygekRulesUI/pulls">here</a>.